npraneetha/Codility_Assessment/README.md

 4. Install Apache-maven 3.6.3
 5. Install Seleniun-webdriver 3.14.59 version
 6. I have installed the chrome driver
+7. Used Junit annotations
+8. Used BDD Cucumber

 I have created feature file using the below acceptance criteria: